DHTMLX/gantt-docs/data/api/gantt_resource_calendars_config.md

 };
 ~~~

+@changelog:
-@changelog: added in version 4.2
+- added in version 4.2
+- the format of the config is changed in version 7.0

 @related:
 desktop/working_time.md#assigningcalendartoresource